 60 YEARS OF SELF-GOVERNMENT

 The Cook Islands is having the biggest celebration in its history.
 2025 sees a whole year of events marking 60 years of self-government.
-But the main events will be over 11 days - from 25 July to 5th August, 2025 - when the nation will be filled with a colourful cacophony of dancing, drumming, parades and concerts.
+The main events - Te Maeva Nui - took place from 25 July to 5 August, but there's more to come.

-And pride in identity is reflected in the chosen theme for the year, "I know who I am.
-I have a homeland" (Kua Kite au i toku turanga, a Avaiki toku") Launching the theme, Prime Minister Mark Brown described it as "a simple but powerful declaration of our national pride, our unity and our purpose."
+Pride in identity is reflected in the chosen theme for the year, "I know who I am.
+I have a homeland" (Kua Kite au i toku turanga, a Avaiki toku).
+Launching the theme, Prime Minister Mark Brown described it as "a simple but powerful declaration of our national pride, our unity and our purpose."
 And he explained why:

 " It reminds us we stand firm in our identity as Cook Islanders, to embrace the strength from knowing where we belong, and our connection to our homeland...Our oceans may divide us, but our shared identity and collective spirit unites us in ways that are beyond measure. ”

-Voices from across the nation and of islanders across the world are being brought together in a major multi-media story telling project.
+Voices from across the nation and of islanders across the world have been brought together in a major multi-media story telling project.
 The series includes a profile of 30 Islanders making an impact worldwide and a spotlight on 30 under 30s who are shaping the future.
 Prime Minister Mark Brown says the "Itiki'anga Ora" series as it's called is more than a celebration, it's a declaration...

 "A declaration of who we are, where we've come from and where we are going.
 These are our stories, told by Cook Islanders for Cook Islanders and they speak to heart of what it means to be a Cook Islander in 2025"

-Episodes are being published on the Facebook page of the Office of the Prime Minister (Not all are available yet)
+Episodes are available on the Facebook page of the Office of the Prime Minister Click here

-Although the main celebrations are in July and August, they began on January 1st with a free concert at the National Auditorium with lots of music and dancing.
+The year of celebrations began on January 1st with a free concert at the National Auditorium with lots of music and dancing.
 And Prime Minister Brown urged islanders at home and across the world to be part of the nation's diamond jubilee.

 "I invite you to take part in this journey.
 Wherever you are find ways to connect with your heritage, learn your language, share your stories and celebrate the values that make us who we are"